tsangiotis/tsangiotis.github.io/_drafts/2017-01-08-attacked-by-chinese-robots.md

 The worst case scenario is someone getting access to the root account of the server.
 If that had already happened I would be better off nuking the server.

 First I ran the `who` command to checkout if there are active sessions/users which returned only my session/me.
-If root was online I would possibly be in deep trouble.
+If root was among the online users, I would possibly be in deep trouble.
 But everything was fine.
 Now let's checkout if root was online recently.
 The fact that bob saw these IPs connected at port 22 indicates ssh sessions.
 With the `last` command we can check out last logged in users.
 If root was connected recently and did not bother to wipe out it's tracks, it would show up here.

 ```
 $ last